thomasbarkats/yasui/docs/en/reference/config.md

 **Use when:**
 - You want to start your server immediately
-- You don't need additional Express configuration
+- You're building a standard API
-- You're building a simple API
+- You don't need custom server configuration

 ### createApp()

-Returns an Express application for manual configuration:
+Returns a fetch handler compatible with any Web Standards-based server or platform:

 ```typescript
 import yasui from 'yasui';